-The IASB recently released IFRS 9, Financial Instruments (2014), representing the completion of its project to replace IAS 39, Financial Instruments: Recognition and Measurement.
+The IASB released IFRS 9, Financial Instruments (2014), representing the completion of its project to replace IAS 39, Financial Instruments: Recognition and Measurement.
 The new standard introduces extensive changes to IAS 39's guidance on the classification and measurement of financial assets and introduces a new "expected credit loss" model for the impairment of financial assets.
 IFRS 9 also provides new guidance on the application of hedge accounting.

-AQi's management has yet to assess the impact of IFRS 9 on these financial statements.
+AQi's management is in the process of assessing impact of IFRS 9 on these financial statements.
 The new standard is required to be applied for annual reporting periods beginning on or after January 1, 2018.

-IFRS 15, Revenue from Contracts with Customers
+IIFRS 15, Revenue from Contracts with Customers